Your profile & reputation

 Your public profile lives at a link like honeygate.app/u/your-id.
 It shows the good stuff:

-- Your Points score (your network-wide reputation) and your rank.
+- Your lifetime Points and your network rank.

 - How long you've been around.